Role of Prescriptive Analytics in Business Decision Making

-Radar chart of all the topics is shown below:
+A radar chart of all the topics is shown below:

-These topics are pretty natural as these topics contribute towards customer churn on which senior management has to take action.
+These topics are pretty natural as these topics contribute toward customer churn on which senior management has to take action.
 If the price is high and the quality of food is not good, customers will not re-visit.
 Also, if the staff behavior is rude people will most probably not visit again.
 Covid-19 also has an impact on customer churn.

 After extracting the topics, we will have to find out which topics are affecting customer churn, and to what extent.
 For this, we have to build models for the prediction of customer churn based on the features.

 To build the model, we can start from simple linear models with complex non-parametric and non-linear ones.
 We can try linear regression and logistic regression.
 I have tried different models and then fine-tuned them to fit our use case.

 Proactive Strategy to Improve Performance – Prescriptive Analysis